 National Forum On Judicial Accountability

-National Forum On Judicial Accountability (NFOJA) is recruiting ambassadors for 2013 state legislative sessions.
+National Forum On Judicial Accountability (NFOJA) is recruiting ambassadors for 2013 state legislative sessions outreach to state legislators.
 Here’s why: Elimination of state judicial self-policing is no longer a preposterous idea entertained by subversives.
 It happened in Tennessee and is contemplated by multiple state legislators.
 Yet the trend may not benefit and might even harm average Americans should it ultimately fall short of the citizen empowerment that NFOJA prescribes.
 NFOJA proposes to lawfully relieve America’s institutional actors of direct responsibility for state judicial disciplinary processes and vest it in randomly selected, rotating panels of trained private citizens.